-The registration process for new messages includes the following steps.
+The registration process for new message definitions includes the following steps.

 The submitting organization sends the business justification to the Registration Authority (RA) at email@example.com where it is logged, checked for completeness and confirmed to the submitting organization.
 From this point on, the latest status of the submission is tracked on the ISO 20022 website with a copy of the latest version of the business justification.
-The RA forwards the business justification to the secretariat of the Registration Management Group (RMG) which distributes it to the RMG members and the conveners, vice conveners and secretaries of the Standards Evaluation Groups (SEG) to be involved in the evaluation of the future messages as proposed by the submitting organisation in the Business Justification.
-The RMG secretariat also copies the Convener and Vice Convener of the Cross-SEG Harmonisation team (CSH) to investigate whether other SEGs should also be involved.
+The RA distributes the business justification to the RMG members and the conveners, vice conveners and secretaries of the Standards Evaluation Groups (SEG) to be involved in the evaluation of the future messages as proposed by the submitting organization in the business justification.
+The RA also copies the Convener and Vice Convener of the Cross-SEG Harmonisation team (CSH) to investigate whether other SEGs should also be involved.

 The RMG evaluates the business justification and analyzes how the proposed development will improve communications and bring advantages to the industry.
 One major consideration of the RMG is to avoid utilizing resources of the ISO 20022 registration bodies in the analysis, registration, documentation, evaluation and publication of messages which may not be attractive enough to the targeted community.
 The RMG also wants to protect the industry against the proliferation of overlapping messages.

-RMG members have four weeks (actually to the middle or end of the month following the four weeks) to forward any comments or requests for clarification to be addressed by the submitting organization.
-During this period, the relevant SEGs as identified by the CSH - at least the SEGs suggested by the submitting organization in the business justification - will confirm that the proposed development falls into its scope and formulate its opinion on the business justification from a ‘future users' perspective.
+RMG members have six weeks to provide any comments or requests for clarification to be addressed by the submitting organization.
+During this cycle, the relevant SEG(s) as identified by the CSH - at least the SEG(s) suggested by the submitting organization in the business justification - will confirm that the proposed development falls into its scope and formulate its opinion on the business justification from a ‘future users' perspective.
 The SEG also verifies that the submitting organization proposes to include the relevant industry bodies in the development.
 The SEG may challenge the information provided by the submitting organization and forward requests for clarification.
 When the scope of the business justification crosses the scope of several SEGs, all relevant SEGs will formulate their opinion.

-If comments have been received from the RMG or the SEGs during the commenting period, the RMG secretariat sends them via e-mail to the submitting organization.
+If no comments have been received during the six-week commenting cycle (or only positive comments), the business justification is considered as approved.
+If comments have been received from the RMG or the SEGs during the commenting cycle, the RA sends them via e-mail to the submitting organization.
 The submitting organization is then given up to three weeks to update the business justification document and submit it to the RA.
 The updated business justification shall include:

-The RMG Secretariat informs the RA, the SEGs and the submitting organization of the approval/ rejection of the business justification.
+The RA informs the RMG, the SEGs and the submitting organization of the approval/ rejection of the business justification.
 The approval of the business justification gives the green light to the submitting organization to start development.
 From this point on, the messages in development will be called 'candidate ISO 20022 messages'.

 Note: when the scope of the business justification crosses the business domain of several SEGs, the RMG will appoint a 'Lead SEG' to drive the future evaluation.
 If the business justification does not fall within the scope of any existing SEGs, the RMG will either initiate the creation of a new SEG or widen the scope of an existing SEG.